uchrissd/code-quiz/README.md

 **Build status**

-The application is not totally complete.
-There is additional logic and local storage issues that need to be resolved.
+The application is done though there a few aspects of the application that could be improved upon.

 **Code style**